mestergruppen/job-application-2021/README.md

 Just autowire in the Kafka producer to use it: `private val kafkaProducer: KafkaProducer<String, String>`.
 The producer can be configured as you want.
 Play around with it if you want increase performance.
 Take a look at the possible configurations here: [Kafka Producer Configs](https://kafka.apache.org/documentation/#producerconfigs)

+If you want to play around with schemas, you can find information about the API here: [Confluent Schema Registry](https://docs.confluent.io/platform/current/schema-registry/develop/api.html)